George Oppen: Return to poetry

 In 1958, the Oppens considered becoming involved in Mexican real estate if their expatriate status was to continue.
 But they were contemplating a move back to the United States, which caused both of them considerable anxiety, prompting Mary to see a therapist.
 During one of her visits, George told the therapist about a dream he was having (the Oppens later referred to this incident as the "rust in copper" dream).
 The therapist persuaded George that the dream had a hidden meaning that would convince Oppen to begin writing poetry again.
 But Oppen also suggested other factors led to his return to the US and to poetry, including his daughter's well-being, because she was beginning college at Sarah Lawrence.

-After a brief trip in 1958 to visit their daughter at university, the Oppens moved to Brooklyn, New York, in early 1960 (although for awhile, returning to Mexico regularly for visits).
+After a brief trip in 1958 to visit their daughter at university, the Oppens moved to Brooklyn, New York, in early 1960 (although for a while, returning to Mexico regularly for visits).
 Back in Brooklyn, Oppen renewed old ties with Louis Zukofksy and Charles Reznikoff and also befriended many younger poets.
 The poems came in a flurry; within two years Oppen had assembled enough poems for a book and began publishing the poems in Poetry, where he had first published, and in his half-sister June Oppen Degnan's San Francisco Review.